phiz118/smartthings/README.md

 ### Get Access Token

 Use the authorization code, along with the client ID and secret, to get the access token.
-This is where we will use cURL.
+This is where we will use cURL otherwise you will receive a 401 unauthorized error.

 https://graph.api.smartthings.com/oauth/token